pigfox/simulate-flashloan-arbitrage/README.md

 To run this simulation and see errors in RED.
 In terminal 1: $ anvil
 In terminal 2: $ ./run.sh
+Make sure run.sh is executable or copy lines and run manually in terminal 2.

 Dependencies:
 https://book.getfoundry.sh/getting-started/installation